 - Be active with friends and family.
 Having a support network can help you keep up with your program.

 - Track your time and progress on a chart.
-There is a chart at the end of this resource, or you may want to use an app on your phone or tablet to monitor your progress.
+There is a chart at the end of this resource that you can use, or you can try an app on your phone or tablet to monitor your progress.

 - Plan your activity for the week.
 Experts say that spreading aerobic activity out over at least 3 days a week is best.